 West Virginia is one of only four states that offer High School Equivalency testing entirely for free.

 West Virginia replaced the GED® (General Education Development) with the cheaper TASC in January 2014.
-The GED was getting very expensive and is offered exclusively in a computer-based format whereas the TASC is available both on-paper and on-computer though, in West Virginia, only computer-based testing is allowed.
+The GED was getting very expensive and the state takes up the tab.

 The West Virginia High School Equivalency (HSE) credential is equivalent to a standard high school diploma and is recognized and accepted by virtually all American employers, government agencies, and institutions of higher education.

-The TASC exam is quite challenging.
+The HiSET exam is quite challenging.
 The passing standards are set up in such a way that of all high school graduates, some 40 percent would not be able to pass the exam on the first try so be wise and get optimally prepared.